Frequently Asked Questions

 Includes provisions planting trees in the public way, for replacement trees when non-risk trees are removed, and enforcement and penalties for violation

-Establishes and defines the Public Shade Tree Management Advisory Board, duties of the Tree Warden, provisions for maintenence and removal of trees and shrubs, planting permits (including prohibited plants), licensing requirements for work on public shade trees, removal of hazardous trees, prohibited acts and penalties.
+Establishes and defines the Public Shade Tree Management Advisory Board, duties of the Tree Warden, provisions for maintenance and removal of trees and shrubs, planting permits (including prohibited plants), licensing requirements for work on public shade trees, removal of hazardous trees, prohibited acts and penalties.

 Includes duties of the tree warden, creation of a tree committee, protection of private trees during major construction or residential re-development, and establishment of a tree fund.